 Inbar, Y. & Pizarro, D.A.
 (2013).
 Pollution and purity in moral and political judgment.
 Draft submitted for inclusion in J. Wright and Sarkissian, H. (Eds.)
 Advances in Experimental Moral Psychology: Affect, Character, and Commitments .
 Continuum Press.

-Pizarro, D.A., & Baumeister, R. (in press) Superhero comics as moral pornography.
+Pizarro, D.A., & Baumeister, R. (2013) Superhero comics as moral pornography.
 For inclusion in R. Rosenberg (Ed.)
 Our Superheroes, Ourselves.
 Oxford University Press.

 Inbar, Y. & Pizarro, D.A.
 (2013) Political psychology.
 In H. Pashler (Ed.)
 Encyclopedia of the mind.
 Sage.